tmeasday/storybook-skeleton/README.md

 export PROJECT=design-system; yarn start
 ```

+The following additional parameters are supported:

-> You can specify builder with the `BUILDER` parameter.
-It accepts "babel", "esbuild", and "swc" and defaults to "esbuild".
+- `BUILDER=babel` - It accepts "babel", "esbuild", and "swc" and defaults to "esbuild".

-> There's a flag for lazy compilation.
-Set `COMPILE_LAZILY=1` to enable the feature. `PROFILE_CPU` enables [the CPU profiler](https://github.com/jantimon/cpuprofile-webpack-plugin) and emits a flamegraph that can be examined using Chrome Inspector.
+- `COMPILE_LAZILY=1` - Set to enable lazy compilation.
+- `PROFILE_CPU=1` - Enables [the CPU profiler](https://github.com/jantimon/cpuprofile-webpack-plugin) and emits a flamegraph that can be examined using Chrome Inspector.
+- `ENABLE_SOURCE_MAPS=1` - Enables generation of source maps

 2. Run the prebuild manager: